Peruvian Debate Association: Peru in the Pan-American Debating Championships

 This year (2008) the Peruvian Debate Association hosted the Pan-American Championship in Lima, Peru.
 Delegations from Canada, Bermuda, USA, and Peru participated in a week of intense debates.

-Perú won the championship on 2014 Held at Mexico city.
+Perú won the championship in 2014 Held at Mexico city.
 Perú 3, debated in the Spanish division Against delegations from Mexico, Argentina, Champagnat, and Chile.
-The team won 5 of the 6 preliminary debates to then start the quarter finals.
-In the quarter finals the decision was unanimous giving the debate to Perú 3-0 against Champagnat.
+The team won 5 of the 6 preliminary debates to then start the quarter-finals.
+In the quarter-finals the decision was unanimous giving the debate to Perú 3-0 against Champagnat.
 In the semifinals the debate was given by a unanimous decision 5-0 against Mexico.
 The final debate about austerity was held at the main auditorium on the Tecnológico de Monterrey.

 The Decision was given unanimous to Perú 5-0 against Mexico.

 The following team won the tournament: